-It is also representing the Palestinian Water Authority in one of the first UNCITRAL arbitrations under Palestinian law against an opponent represented by Freshfields Bruckhaus Deringer.
+It has acted for the Palestinian Water Authority in an UNCITRAL case where the other side was represented by Freshfields Bruckhaus Deringer.

-The firm has a track record for successfully settling disputes.
-In its first six months of action, it settled an AAA arbitration in California – reportedly for 10 times what the client was previously offered to settle the case.
+The firm is known for successfully settling disputes.
+It settled an AAA arbitration in California – reportedly for 10 times what the client was previously offered to settle the case.
 A dispute with a well-known US pharmaceutical company represented by Winston & Strawn also settled on the client’s terms.

 In addition, Dan Tan Law has successfully defended listed US and Canadian companies in an ICDR arbitration seated in New York.
 Claims by Singaporean parties for more than US$35 million were fully dismissed.

-It is also representing a Turkish contractor in an ICSID claim exceeding US$150 million against a Middle Eastern country.
+The firm also reports advising a Turkish contractor in a US$150 million ICSID claim against a Middle Eastern state.

-The firm is involved with two ICC claims over intellectual property seated in Singapore and another ICC arbitration in São Paulo relating to a US$10 million claim over environmental cleanup costs.
+Other work includes two Singapore-seated ICC claims over intellectual property and a US$10 million ICC case in São Paulo relating to an indemnity claim for environmental clean-up costs.

-In addition, it is working alongside Fangda Partners representing Chinese citizens, companies and BVI and Cayman entities in a pending HKIAC arbitration against a major Hong Kong private equity fund for fraud and breach of contract.
-The total value of these claims is around US$25 million.
+In addition, it is working alongside Fangda Partners representing Chinese, BVI and Cayman entities in an HKIAC case against a major Hong Kong private equity fund for fraud and breach of contract.
+The case is worth around US$50 million.

 Who we are